tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 Turns out that it was also featured in an episode of Top Gear, as the guys were out on a quest to find the "greatest driving road in the world".

-{{< yt "I have always enjoyed this show" "https://www.youtube.com/embed/lUF-N8BsBmU" "Video from YouTube of the tenth season of Top Gear, a British car racing show" >}}
+{{< yt title="I have always enjoyed this show" id="lUF-N8BsBmU" alt="Video from YouTube of the tenth season of Top Gear, a British car racing show" >}}

 Perhaps it wasn't the greatest driving road in the world, but it was a pretty incredible road for cycling!